The MBTI® INTJ and College

 Learning Styles and Being Studious

-INTJs have been found to be happy in environments where they are given the opportunity to use their Intuitive Function in a comprehensive selection of assignments, given in a clearly structured and organized fashion.
-This personality type has shown a preference to studying independently in order to better conclude, analyze, and interpret information in innovative methods.
+INTJs have been found to be happy in environments where they are given the opportunity to use their Intuitive Function in a comprehensive selection of assignments given in a clearly structured and organized fashion.
+This personality type has shown a preference for studying independently in order to conclude better, analyze, and interpret information in innovative methods.
 They have been known to absorb a greater amount of material by being allowed time to reflect on what they have been told or have read.
 INTJs typically prefer a classroom environment that advocates individual initiative and independent achievement over team projects and grades.
 They generally require quiet time for concentration and may find group study sessions stressful.
-Most INTJs aspire to find a swift understanding of their material, and in doing so may create their own directions.
+Most INTJs aspire to find a swift understanding of their material and, in doing so, may create their own directions.
 However, it is common for this personality type to be partial to having fact-based material to study.
 When studying, INTJs have been known to enjoy examining innovative solutions and innately have the ability to recognize irregularities in a debate.
 They also may have a tendency to organize their study time and assignments far in advance of a deadline and also work persistently toward their goals.
 Due to their Judging Preference, an INTJ may strive for closure.
 Once an assignment has been completed, they may feel a sense of relief or contentment.
-“It is common for INTJs to study up to thirty hours each week”.
+“It is common for INTJs to study up to thirty hours each week.”
 (Ditiberio and Hammer, 1993, CPP Inc.)

 Reading and Writing